Full course description

 Location-Central Library, Grand Parade, Cork City

-Week 1.
-Design in Georgian and Regency Cork.
-The talk will concentrate on the design of everyday objects (transport, lighting, shops, signage …) and architecture (domestic, civic and religious) with some social history to provide context.
+Week 2 Design in Georgian and Regency Cork.
+The talk will concentrate on the design of everyday objects (transport, lighting, shops, signage) and architecture (domestic, civic and religious) with some social history to provide context.

-Week 2.
+Week 3.
 Victorian Cork – Gothic Revival and Industrialisation.
-The rise of the Catholic middle class and the development of Cork’s religious institutions, UCC, transport infrastructure, the National Monument and Cork’s early industrial exhibitions.
+The rise of the Catholic middle class and of Cork’s religious institutions, UCC, transport infrastructure, the National Monument and Cork’s early industrial exhibitions.

-Week 3.
-The Celtic Revival and the Irish Arts & Crafts movement.
-The development of a local arts & crafts tradition, including examples of work exhibited at the Cork Exhibition of 1902, the role of the language movement, culminating in the Honan Chapel, but including some other examples which may surprise.
+Week 4 The Celtic Revival and the Irish Arts & Crafts movement.
+The development of a local arts & crafts tradition, including the role of the language movement and examples of work exhibited at the Exhibition of 1902, culminating in the Honan Chapel, but including some other examples which may surprise.

-Week 4.
-Part 1.
-Cork’s Suburban Housing.
-This talk will examine how Cork grew between the wars and how public and private suburban houses (some notable, some anonymous) were designed, decorated and used, who the clients were, and where and why they were built.
+Week 5 Cork’s Suburban Housing.
+This talk will examine how Cork grew from 1850 and how public and private suburban houses were designed, decorated and used, who the clients were, and where and why they were built.
 Case Study: the Middle-class Victorian House – an in-depth examination on one Cork home.

-Week 5.
-Cork’s Modernisms- Delivered as a walking tour.
-An examination of the rise of Modernism in Europe and the US in the first two decades of the twentieth century, and some reflections on how various types of Modernism (Art Nouveau, Art Deco, the International Style) were explored in Cork after Independence in graphics and furniture and in commercial, domestic and industrial buildings.

 Week 6.
+Cork’s Modernisms- walking tour.
+An examination of the rise of Modernism in the C20th, with reflections on how types of Modernism (Art Nouveau, Art Deco, the International Style) were explored in Cork after Independence.

-Cork from the 1960s to the 1980s - Delivered as a walking tour.
-How did the city respond during the 1960s economic ‘boom’ and what happened next?
+Week 8.
+Cork from the 1960s to the 1980s - walking tour.
+How did the city respond during the 1960s economic ‘boom’?
 What were the most notable developments in the design of the city in these decades and what can they tell us about our city?
-This walk will also consider the work of the city’s first generation of locally-qualified professional designers.
+This walk also considers the work of the city’s first generation of locally-qualified designers.

 Tom Spalding earned his PhD on Cork city’s everyday twentieth century design at the Technological University Dublin in 2021.
 He holds a Master’s degree from the Royal College of Art, although his primary degree was in Mechanical Engineering.
 His books include A Guide to Cork's Twentieth Century Architecture; Layers: the Design, History and Meaning of Street Signage in Cork and Other Irish Cities; and The Cork International Exhibitions, 1902-1903 (with Daniel Breen).
 His work as a consulting historian includes contracts with the University of Leicester, Cork City Council, art galleries and private enterprises.
 Tom.email@example.com